 HOW DO I SERVE MARINATED EGGPLANT & PEPPERS?

-For other vegetable side dish, try any of these recipes:
+For other vegetable recipes, try any of these recipes:

 Or, if you are looking for other bell pepper recipes, give one of these a try: